Navigate New Zealand's income tax rates, which might help you pay less tax!

 That speaks to two things, a bit of distrust of politicians around what they decide to spend money on, and second, often when we talk about tax and government spending, they are divorced – do you want to pay more money into an amorphous pit and, separately, do you want more spending on this area?
 We don't link the two."

-The first step in navigating the tax code landscape is identifying the code that aligns with your income.
-The IRD has streamlined this process by providing an easy-to-follow diagram attached to the IR 330 form, or you can do it online here.
+The first step is identifying the code that aligns with your income.
+The IRD has streamlined this process by providing an easy-to-follow diagram attached to the IR 330 form, or you can do it online.

 Here are examples of some of the most common tax codes in New Zealand: